 Merit-based fellowships are awarded based on the recommendation of each academic department.
 If you receive a fellowship, it will be applied to your tuition and will reduce the total cost of attendance.
 As long as you maintain satisfactory academic progress, we are committed to honoring the awarded level of fellowship support throughout your entire course of study.

 All schools at Claremont Graduate University participate in the Yellow Ribbon Program.

-You may be eligible if:
+You may be eligible to benefit from this program if:

 - You served an aggregate period of active duty after September 10, 2001, of at least 36 months

 - You were honorably discharged from active duty for a service-connected disability and you served 30 continuous days after September 10, 2001

 - You are a dependent eligible for Transfer of Entitlement under the Post-9⁄11 GI Bill based on a veteran’s service under the eligibility criteria listed above.